Absolute block signalling: Bell codes

 Bell codes are used to communicate with adjacent signal boxes.
 They can communicate information regarding the type of train being offered, the status of trains within sections or emergency information.
 A bell code is acknowledged as being understood by repetition.

 Nearly all bell codes are preceded by a single stroke on the bell, referred to as Call Attention — the main exception being Train Entering Section.
 The Is Line Clear? bell signal describes the train, distinguishing between ordinary and express passenger trains, and various categories of goods train.
 In some locations, routing information is included in the bell code, such an ordinary passenger train to be routed to a branch at the signal box in advance would be offered by the bell code 1-3 instead of 3-1.
 These often vary by location.

 Train classification

 All trains, whether operated by a (passenger) train operating company (TOC) or a freight operating company (FOC), are allocated to one of ten classes, as set out below.
-It is a generalized guide intended to assist signalling staff in prioritizing trains according to their importance as well as ensuring that any special instructions that may apply at a specific location are carried out.
+It is a generalised guide intended to assist signalling staff in prioritising trains according to their importance as well as ensuring that any special instructions that may apply at a specific location are carried out.
 Passenger trains are generally classified in accordance with their stopping pattern while the classification of freight trains depends upon maximum permitted speeds.
 Class 1 trains (together with Class 9 services, which are officially their equivalent in this regard) have the highest priority, followed by Class 2 and then so on down the list.